 Note that this job may not be inherited from because of the auth information.

 The auth attribute of a job provides way to add authentication or authorization requirements to a job.
-Examples above include swift and secrets, though other systems may be added.
+The example above includes only secrets, though other systems may be added in the future.

 A secret is a collection of key/value pairs and is defined as a top-level configuration object: